edamontology/edamontologyDocs/editors_guide.rst

 ......

 .. note::
    EDAM **formats** are very specific.
 There will be as many as required to capture all of the data formats currently in use.
-A format is only included if a comprehensive description of the syntax is available, typically either a fomal specification such as an XML Schema (XSD) or comprehensive documentation.
+A format is only included if a comprehensive description of the syntax is available, typically either a formal specification such as an XML Schema (XSD), or comprehensive documentation.

    Format and data concepts are formally related:

    - **Format** *is_format_of* **Data**

-- **MUST NOT** include formats which are specific to single tools only, unless heavily used (EDAM formats are generally in common use by public databases or multiple tools)
+- **MUST NOT** include formats which are specific to single tools only, unless heavily used (EDAM formats are generally in common use by multiple tools or public databases)
 - **MUST NOT** include formats for which a comprehensive description (formal specification, or documentation) does not exist
-- **MUST** include a link to the formal specification (*e.g.* an XML Schema (XSD) or documentation) of the format syntax
+- **MUST** include a link to the formal specification (*e.g.* an XML Schema (XSD)) or documentation of the format syntax
 - **MUST** have a corresponding concept in the **Data** subontology, *i.e.* the type of data that the format applies to.
-The exception is formats *e.g.* `TSV <http://edamontology.org/format_3475>`_ and `RDF/XML <http://edamontology.org/format_3261>`_ which are generic to any type of data.
+The exception is formats *e.g.* `TSV <http://edamontology.org/format_3475>`_ or `RDF/XML <http://edamontology.org/format_3261>`_ which are generic to any type of data.
 New data concepts can be added, if needed.
 - **MUST** mention in the definition the type of data the format is used for.
-- **SHOULD NOT** include any narrow synonyms (specialisations are are normally handled by adding new sub-concepts).
+- **SHOULD NOT** include any narrow synonyms (specialisations are normally handled by adding new sub-concepts, then with their distinct specifications).
-- **SHOULD** annotate the following metadata, if available:
+- **SHOULD** record the following attributes, if available:

-  - file extensions where in common use; these **SHOULD** be given in lower case (unless a specific capitalisation is required) and **MUST NOT** include period ('.'), *e.g.* "txt" not ".txt".
+  - File extension(s) where in common use; these **SHOULD** be given in lower case (unless a specific capitalisation is required) and **MUST NOT** include period ('.'), *e.g.* "txt" not ".txt".
+If a matching `filext <https://filext.com>`_ record exists, it **SHOULD** be linked (*e.g.* http://filext.com/file-extension/FASTA).
+  - Wikipedia link if exists (*e.g.* http://en.wikipedia.org/wiki/FASTA_format).
-  - `media type <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ (MIME type) if available
+  - `Media type <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ (MIME type) if standardised.
-  - link to example of the format
+  - Link(s) to example(s) of the format.
+  - Link(s) (ideally DOI) to article about the format.
-  - link(s) to relevant information standard(s)
+  - Link(s) to supported information standard(s).
-  - link(s) to ontologies used by this data format
+  - Link(s) to ontologies used in this data format.
-  - link(s) to organisation that formally governs the format
+  - Link(s) to organisation that formally governs the format, if exists.
-  - citation of article about the format